Mining History Association

 View looking south across the Lavender Pit toward the town of Lowell.
 Several famous underground mine sites were consumed when the open pit mine was operated between 1950 and 1974.

-(Left) View of the south rim of the Lavender Pit with the headframe and mine buildings in what remains of Lowell.
-Most of the town of Lowell was consumed by the expansion of the pit.
+(Left) View of the south rim of the Lavender Pit with the Junction Headframe and mine buildings in what remains of Lowell.
+Most of the town of Lowell was consumed by the expansion of the Lavender Pit.

-(Above) An exploration drill probes the east side of the Lavender Pit.
+(Above) An exploration drill probes the east side of the Lavender Pit where another ore body is known to exist.
+It may some day bring a rebirth of mining to Bisbee.
 A large thickener can be seen along the side of the road above and to the right of the drill.
 It is all that remains at the reclaimed site of an ore concentrator in Lowell.

 Photo Credits Bob Spude and Mike Kaas